Last Updated on 27 November 2025 by Cycloscope

 The way down

-The scenery is also less spectacular, being for the most part into the woods.
+The scenery is also less spectacular, being for the most part in the woods.
 An endless series of steep steps leads to the south exit (or entrance, if you prefer), where the shuttle awaited to bring us back to the parking lot.

 Shenxianju Fees and opening times

 Access to this marvel doesn’t come cheap.
-In China, you pay for everything, and if it’s good, you pay more.ย The ticket costs 125RMB, while the cableway costs 55RMB for the way up and 45RMB for the way down, a whole lot of money overall.
+In China, you pay for everything, and if it’s good, you pay more.
+The ticket costs 125RMB, while the cableway costs 55RMB for the way up and 45RMB for the way down, a whole lot of money overall.

 Opening times are 8:30 a.m. to 5:00 p.m., while the last shuttle bus should leave at 5 p.m. on weekdays and 6 p.m. on holidays and weekends, or at least that’s what we understood.